pgerke/streamdeck-awake/README.md

 # streamdeck-awake

-A PowerToys Awake plugin for the Elgato Stream Deck implemented in .NET6
+A Power Toys Awake inspired plugin for the Elgato Stream Deck to prevent the PC from going into standby.

 ## Prerequisites

-- Microsoft PowerToys have to be installed on the system.
-At the time of the last update I was using v0.51.1.
+- Microsoft PowerToys have to be installed on the system, if you wish to re-use your PowerToys Awake config.

 ## Functionality

 - Toggle the Awake function with the press of a button
 - Option to use the PowerToys config (thanks [@jploo](https://github.com/jploo))
 - Option to keep the display on
-- Timed awake
+- Timed awake: Keep your system awake for a preset time.

 ### Possible extensions